justingrisanti/justingrisanti.github.io/_posts/2021-12-14-predicting_rain_patterns_in_australia.markdown

 ## Step 1: Business Understanding

-The purpose of this section is to understand what the business problem and the stakeholders that will be understanding the work that I am performing.
+The purpose of this section is to define the business problem and understand the stakeholders for the work that I am performing.
+The Bureau of Meteorology is responsible for predicting weather patterns throughout the entire Australian region.
+According to their website, their forecast accuracy for rain varies much more than their forecasts for temperature and wind.

-The stakeholder of my project is the Austrialian government.
-In 2020, wildfires raged across the country of Australia, in order to prevent a catastrophe like this from happening again, they have contacted me to generate a machine learning classification model to help predict whether or not it will rain the next day after a certain set of conditions.

-The primary purpose of this algorithm is predictive, meaning we will use certain attributes to predict whether it will rain or not the next day.
-The work performed here should help the Australian government prepare necessary measures in real-time to work towards combating future wild-fires.
+According to their analyses, they've underpredicted rainfall each year for the past five years.
+The goal is to create a classification model that allows the Bureau of Meteorology to improve their predictions of whether or not it will rain the next day.
+This will allow them to inform the public better so that citizens can prepare accordingly for the possibility of rain.

+The stakeholders of this project are the Bureau of Meteorology and citizens of Australia.

+The main purpose of this classification model is predictive, meaning that given charactaristics of rain data on a given day, the model should be able to predict whether it will rain the next day or not.
+My model is not meant to replace the Bureau of Meteorology's current system of predicting rain for the region of Australia, however, it is meant serve as an input to strengthen their predictions and assumptions, and to reduce the risk of failing to predict that it will rain the next day.

 ## Step 2: Data Understanding